Police Recover 135 Vehicles, 509 Motorcycles In Eight Months - UrduPoint

 The police after hectic efforts managed to net several criminals allegedly involved in car lifting and recovered stolen vehicles and motorcycles which were being handed over to the owners after fulfilling legal formalities, he added.

-To a question he informed that Ratta Amral police busted two bike-lifter gangs last week and managed to net their five members.
+Replying to a question,he informed that Ratta Amral police busted two bike-lifter gangs last week and managed to net their five members.

 Ratta Amral police in their crackdown against criminal elements, succeeded to net five members of two bike-lifter gangs namely Kabaro gang and Harsi gang and recovered 10 stolen motorcycles from their possession.